 As with any other type of accident, the injuries associated with any alcohol-related crash can be varied.
 However, some of the most common ones are:

-Loss of Limbs – When a limb is separated from the body or amputated as the result of an accident or injury.
+- Loss of Limbs – When a limb is separated from the body or amputated as the result of an accident or injury, it may be crucial to consult with a pedestrian accident lawyer to understand your rights.

 If You’re in an Accident